Fair Cases Law Group Blog

 HOW LONG DO I HAVE TO FILE A CLAIM?

-If you believe your auto accident was caused by the negligence of a state, local or federal agency, you must follow a strict procedure to file a claim to recover compensation.
+If you believe your auto accident was caused by the negligence of a state, local or federal agency, you must follow a strict California personal injury statute of limitations procedure to file a claim to recover compensation.

 In California, governmental agencies are typically immune to personal injury claims.
 This is referred to as “sovereign immunity,” and often makes it difficult to hold a governmental agency liable for causing an accident.
 However, a skilled personal injury attorney will know which steps you need to take to file a claim against the government in California.